Plastic Letters: Overview

+In an interview in 2024, Frank Infante said, “There’s a lot of misinformation out there.
+If you look on Wikipedia, it says that the band did Plastic Letters as a four-piece and that Chris Stein played guitar and bass.
+No – I played guitar and bass.
+I did all the bass."
+Infante, not yet an official band member at the time of recording, is credited on all issues of the album (as Frank "The Freak" Infante) with rhythm guitar and bass.
+Stein is credited with lead guitar, bass, e-bow and vibes.

 Plastic Letters has been remastered digitally and reissued twice: the first time by Chrysalis Records in 1994 with two bonus tracks, and the second in 2001 by EMI-Capitol with four bonus tracks.
 The latter issue features the earliest demo of the band's future hit "Heart of Glass", then known as "The Disco Song".

+Critical reception

+The Globe and Mail wrote that "some of Blondie's hardness has been made pliable with curious arrangements and an attempt to make the band seem more formidable than it really is."

 Track listing

 Personnel

 Credits adapted from the liner notes of Plastic Letters.